Back To Search Results

 Indications

-Empiric treatment with oseltamivir can shorten the duration of illness and is thus recommended for healthy individuals with symptoms suggestive of influenza, even before confirmation testing if treatment can commence within 48 hours of symptoms.
-Multiple national advisory bodies have endorsed the use of oseltamivir as soon as possible (ideally less than 48 hours after symptom onset) for patients hospitalized with influenza or with significant comorbidities making them at high risk for complications.[4]
+The American Academy of Pediatrics guidelines recommend using oseltamivir to treat influenza in preterm infants, but it is not recommended for chemoprophylaxis in preterm infants.
+Consultation with a pediatric infectious disease physician is recommended in preterm infants younger than 28 weeks.[3]
+Empiric treatment with oseltamivir can shorten the duration of illness and is recommended for healthy individuals with symptoms suggestive of influenza, even before confirmation testing if treatment is initiated within 48 hours of symptoms.
+Multiple national advisory bodies have endorsed using oseltamivir as soon as possible (ideally less than 48 hours after symptom onset) for patients hospitalized with influenza or significant comorbidities, placing them at high risk for complications.[4]

-There is evidence in hospitalized patients that oseltamivir can have efficacy up to 4 to 5 days after symptoms onset.
-Hence, recommendations endorse ordering oseltamivir for hospitalized patients with severe or progressive influenza illness or those at high risk of developing complications, regardless of symptom onset.[5]
-Individuals at increased risk for complications include young children (less than two years of age), those in nursing homes, those 65 years of age or older, obese, pregnant, patients with pulmonary, liver, renal, or cardiovascular disease, malignancy, neurodevelopmental disorders, metabolic disorders, epilepsy, muscular dystrophy, and immunosuppression.
+There is evidence that oseltamivir can have efficacy in hospitalized patients up to 4 to 5 days after symptoms onset.
+Hence, recommendations endorse ordering oseltamivir for hospitalized patients with severe or progressive influenza or those at high risk of developing complications, regardless of symptom onset.[5]
+Individuals at increased risk for complications include children younger than 2, nursing home residents, adults who are obese or older than 65, pregnant women, and patients with pulmonary, liver, renal, or cardiovascular disease, malignancy, neurodevelopmental disorders, metabolic disorders, epilepsy, muscular dystrophy, and immunosuppression.

 Mechanism of Action